2giosangmitom/year-progress/README.md

 - Node.js (version 20) 🌐
 - pnpm 📦

+> [!TIP]
-> **Tip**: The project includes a `flake.nix` file for dependency management, enabling developers to leverage `nix develop` for a convenient development environment setup.
+> The project includes a `flake.nix` file for dependency management, enabling developers to leverage `nix develop` for a convenient development environment setup.
 You can use `nix develop` to enter the development environment without installing prerequisites manually with [Nix](https://nixos.org/download). ❄️

 ### Installation ⚙️